pborenstein/tmux-tools/docs/examples/basic-usage.md

 ## Overview

-This guide provides practical examples for everyday tmux-tools usage, from simple session management to advanced workflows.
+This guide provides practical examples for everyday tmux-tools usage, from simple session inspection to organizing and monitoring tmux environments.

 ## Getting Started